Kalaupapa Barge Day

 The remote Kalaupapa settlement is normally the epitome of peace.
 But once a year, its wharf becomes as busy as a New York City intersection.
 It’s barge day — a big occasion for the tiny community that’s taken place annually for decades.
 It’s when a year’s worth of equipment, gasoline, non-perishable food supplies and personal orders is delivered to the settlement.
 It’s been described as Christmas in July.

-There’s only barge in the state small enough to fit into Kalaupapa’s narrow harbor — and only a short window of time in the summer when the rough water is calm enough for the barge to safely dock.
+There are barge transloading equipment in the state small enough to fit into Kalaupapa’s narrow harbor — and only a short window of time in the summer when the rough water is calm enough for the barge to safely dock.

 The barge approached the peninsula at dawn last Saturday morning.
 It took more than an hour of pushing, pulling, tiptoeing around reef and rocks, angling the long barge just right to fit into the wharf.
 Kalaupapa Department of Health (DOH) Administrator Mark Miller describes the process as “an art, not a science.”